phantom-pavlova/qaaab/README.md

 # qaaab
-wordpress filter to batch resize html images too less than 2M qaaab
+wordpress filter to batch resize html image files to less than 2Mb qaaab

 usage